emileferreira/nvim-strict/README.md

 # nvim-strict

 Strictly enforce configurable, best-practice code style with this [Neovim](https://neovim.io/) plugin.
-Expose deep nesting, overlong lines, trailing whitespace and inconsistent indentation.

 ![nvim-strict demo](demo.png)

 ## Introduction

-At its core, nvim-strict (Strict) is an all-Lua wrapper around a collection of regular expressions.
-These combine to provide lightweight, IDE-like code style hints and formatting.
-Strict is not a code formatting plugin; it formats everything around your code.
+Strict (or nvim-strict) is an all-Lua wrapper for a collection of regular expressions which combine to provide lightweight, IDE-like code style hints and formatting.
+Strict is not a code formatting plugin; it formats everything around code.

 ## Features